Tashiding Monastery: Legend

 There are several legends linked to the most revered monastery and the Bhumchu festival that is held here.

 Another legend relates to the three monks who consecrated the first Chogyal of Sikkim at Yuksam.
 It is said that the three monks saw an unusual divine phenomenon of bright light shining on top of the Kanchendzonga mountain, which reflected to a site near the place where the present Tashiding Monastery has been built.
 Concurrently, a scented smell of incense followed by all pervading divine music was also noted.
 The first Chogyal who visited the site subsequent to hearing this unusual event, erected a small chorten at the site and named it as Thongwa-Rang-Grol.
 Legend further glorifies the site stating that a mere sight of it "confers self-emancipation".

 Another absorbing legend is related to the celebration of the Bhumchu festival at Tashiding Monastery.
 The legend is traced to the tantric art.
-Guru Padmasambhava, while teaching the tantric system of "Mahakarunika Avalokiteshvara Sadhana and initiation on emancipation from the cycle of mundane existence" to the King Trisong Duetsen, prince Murub Tsenpo, Yeshe Tsogyal and Verotsana in Tibet, sanctified the same holy vase with holy water, which is now kept in Tashiding Monastery and revered during the Bhumchu festival.
-This vase is made of five types prized jewels, divine soil and holy water said to have been gathered by Padmasambhava from religious centres in India, Odiuana and Zahor.
+Guru Padmasambhava, while teaching the tantric system of "Mahakarunika Avalokiteshvara Sadhana and initiation on emancipation from the cycle of mundane existence" to the King Trisong Detsen, prince Murub Tsenpo, Yeshe Tsogyal and Vairotsana in Tibet, sanctified the same holy vase with holy water, which is now kept in Tashiding Monastery and revered during the Bhumchu festival.
+This vase is made of five types prized jewels, divine soil and holy water said to have been gathered by Padmasambhava from religious centres in India, Oddiyana and Zahor.
 The vase was made by the wrathful deity Damchen Gar-bgag and sanctified by Guru Padmasambhava himself by performing the "Sadhana of Yidam Chuchig Zhal (meaning tutelary deity of eleven heads)".
 On this occasion, heavenly deities appeared in the sky and thereafter merged into the holy water contained in the vase.
 The vase then overflowed and the water dispersed in "all directions in the form of rays."
 This ritual was immediately followed by an earthquake, which was considered an auspicious sign.
 The divine moment also witnessed the presence of the four guardian divinities namely, "the Gyalchen Dezhi/Cutur – Maharajika of Dharma and the gods of the thirty-three heavens (Samchu Tsasumgyi Lhanam) who showered flowers from the sky."
 The event was witnessed by devotees and Padmasmabhava distributed the holy water from the vase to all assembled people, which spiritually benefited one and all.
 The vase was then hidden as a treasure under the care of the divine deities.
-However, the vase was rediscovered and passed through the hands of several holy men and finally placed at Tashiding by Terton Ngdag Sampachenpo.
+However, the vase was rediscovered and passed through the hands of several holy men and finally placed at Tashiding by Terton Ngadak Sempa Chenpo.
 During the reign of the first ruler of Sikkim, Phuntshog Namgyal, the Terton recited the holy hymn "Om Mani Padme Hum" five billions when several unique events were also witnessed in Sikkim.
 After the religious ceremony the vase with the water has been kept on display in a small chamber in the Monastery under the custody of the Chogyal himself, which is opened once a year during the Bhumchu festival.